Air Permits to Install (PTIs)Contact: Jenifer Dixon, 616-581-0044Agency: Environment, Great Lakes, and Energy

-- A permit to install is a state license to emit air contaminants into the ambient air.
+- is a state license to emit air contaminants into the ambient (outdoor) air.

-- No fees are associated with obtaining a permit to install.
-It is free!
+- is free!
+No fees are associated with obtaining a permit to install.

-- The permit does not expire (unless stated in the special conditions); it does not have to be renewed.
+- does not expire (unless stated in the special conditions).
 The permit is good for as long as the equipment is in operation.
-However, it may require notification of completion of the installation, construction, reconstruction, relocation, alteration, or modification.

-- To obtain a permit to install, some facilities may have to make operational changes, material substitutions, or install add-on control devices to comply with the applicable rules and regulations.
+- Some requests may have to make operational changes, material substitutions, or install add-on control devices to comply with the applicable rules and regulations.

 Technical Assistance Resources

-- PSD Workbook: A Practical Guide to Michigan's Prevention of Significant Deterioration Regulations (May 2014) - A guidebook that provides a logical, comprehensive, step-by-step approach to determining what activities trigger the need for a permit to install.
+PSD Workbook: A Practical Guide to Michigan's Prevention of Significant Deterioration Regulations - This guide provides a logical, comprehensive, step-by-step approach to determining what activities trigger the need for PTI.
 The guide also contains useful resource information including commonly asked questions and example problems.

-- Permit Coordination: Environmental Permits, Licenses, and Certifications - Help with assessing the DEQ environmental permits needed for your business.
+Permit Coordination: Environmental Permits, Licenses, and Certifications - Help with assessing the EGLE environmental permits needed for your business.